-Uplink control information (UCI), consisting of channel-status information, scheduling requests and hybrid-ARQ acknowledgements, is transmitted at the band edges of the primary uplink component carrier the PUCCH.
-Alternatively, parts of the control signaling can be multiplexed with data on the PUSCH.
+Uplink control information (UCI), consisting of channel-status information, scheduling requests and hybrid-ARQ acknowledgements, is transmitted at the band edges of the primary uplink component carrier.
+Alternatively, parts of the control signaling can be multiplexed with data on PUSCH.

 A.1.3.3.7 MBSFN operation

 Multicast/Broadcast over Single Frequency Network (MBSFN) transmission, where the same signal is transmitted from multiple, time-synchronized cells, is supported by the MCH transport channel.
 One component carrier can support simultaneous unicast and broadcast support through time-domain multiplexing of MCH and DL-SCH transmissions.
-Terminals are provided with MBSFN scheduling information such that they can exploit DRX and only wake up when the service of interest is transmitted.

-2. Detailed Specification of the Radio Interface Technology
+A.2.
+Detailed Specification of the Radio Interface Technology

+A.2.1 Global Core Specifications

+[Editor’s note: text in blue is decided ITU-R text and is not subject to 3GPP editing]

 Detailed specifications described in this Recommendation are developed around a “Global Core Specification” (GCS), which is related to externally developed materials incorporated by specific references for a specific technology.
 The process and use of the GCS, references, and related notifications and certifications are found as IMT-ADV/24

 The standards contained in this section are derived from the global core specifications for IMT-Advanced contained at http://ties.itu.int/u/itu-r/ede/rsg5/xxxxx/xxx/xxxxxxxx/.
 The following notes apply to the sections below, where indicated: